andyle1995/andyle1995.github.io/index.md

 ### the amount and substantiality of the work used

 This factor weighs the amount of the material used against the whole.
 However, the factor considers both _quantity_ and _quality_ of use.
 The amount used is equally important as the significance of the portion used.
 Some users erroneously believe that using a small portion of a work automatically constitutes fair use, while using the entirety is not.
-On the contrary, previous decisions have determined use of as little as 1% of the whole are infringing, while others ruled using an entire work is fair.
+On the contrary, previous decisions have determined use of as little as 1% of the whole is infringing, while others ruled using an entire work is fair.
 Courts may compare the content and extent used to the rest of the work.

 It is worth noting that some uses necessarily incorporate the entire work.
 Photographs, for example, rarely appear in part.
 Conversely, using the entirety of a novel may weigh heavily against fair use.